flowcore-io/usable-docs/src/content/docs/knowledge/what-is-a-fragment-type.md

 ---

 **Sources**: Compiled from Usable Live sessions (Oct 2025), particularly the "Docs From Context" session and Week 41 Clarity case study.

+---
+### Updated from Usable Live (2025-10-23)
+This page was updated based on the Usable Live session focused on the five default fragment types and how we use them in practice, including auto-generating docs for the Astro JS site.

+- Summary: “Usable Live - 2025-10-23: Granola Summary - Fragment Types”
+- Full transcript: “Usable Live - 2025-10-23: Transcript (Fragment Types)”
+- Key additions: clarified purpose of defaults, human vs LLM focus (Recipe vs Instruction Set), examples of custom types (e.g., Gmail in CRM).